Population, Education and Health Center

 The PEHC was part of a successful proposal to the National Science Foundation and the U.S. Bureau of the Census and is home to the University of Missouri Research Data Center (MU RDC).
 The MU RDC is part of the part of the Federal Statistical Research Data Center program and provides a secure environment where researchers have access to restricted use datasets for research in economics, sociology, and public health.

-To promote research using RDC data, the PEHC offers competitive Small Grant awards and Interdisciplinary Doctoral Fellowships, and also hosts a lively seminar series, which is held on selected Thursdays at 12:30 pm.
-The seminar series offers a diverse set of speakers from MU and from other institutions.
+To promote research using RDC data, the PEHC regularly hosts a diverse set of speakers from MU and from other institutions.
+These talks are held on selected Thursdays at 12:30 pm.
 The presentations are lively and offer the opportunity to engage with colleagues from other disciplines.